Biden environmental challenge: Filling vacant scientist jobs

 Employment data shows more than 670 science jobs lost at the EPA, 150 at the U.S. Geological Survey, which researches human-caused climate change and natural hazards, and 231 at the Fish and Wildlife Service.

-At the USDA, more than one-third of staff members — almost 200 people — left the agency’s Economic Research Service and its National Institute of Food and Agriculture in Fiscal Year 2019, after the Trump administration moved their jobs from Washington D.C. to Kansas City.
+At the USDA, more than one-third of staff members — almost 200 people — left the agency’s Economic Research Service and its National Institute of Food and Agriculture in Fiscal Year 2019, after the Trump administration moved their jobs from Washington, D.C., to Kansas City.

 “The loss of experienced staff was deep,” said spokesman Matt Herrick, who provided figures showing even deeper losses at one point.
 “We lost too many of the nation’s best economists and agricultural scientists.”